-By the 9th month of your pregnancy, preparation must be going on in full swing to welcome the new bundle of joy.
+By the Ninth month of pregnancy, preparation must be going on in full swing to welcome the new bundle of joy.

 Here are the list of Do’s and Don’ts during the ninth month of pregnancy to keep you more comfortable than ever!

 DO’S: What Should You Do in The Ninth Month Of Pregnancy

 1. Taking A Warm Bath

 As your body starts aching due to lack of proper sleep, a warm bath will help you to relax.
 It would even induce a good sleep.
 Make sure to keep yourselves calm.
 Your child can understand your moods.